13. Paths Cross

 A hundred grand of clean cash was worth a little effort.

-Called Luci on her cell and knew from her squeal of excitement that she had no clue what was going on outside the building.
+He called Luci on her cell and knew from the squeal of excitement that she had no clue what was going on outside the building.

 “Chica, have you had any visitors?”